This section provides answers to frequently-asked questions about user claims in iManage Security Policy Manager (iManage SPM).

 NOTE: You must have the Monitoring role to view the Monitoring page.

-When the (Allow) claim count for a user reaches 10,000, a warning about this appears on the Monitoring page of the iManage SPM Administration Console, and also in the server logs.
-When the 10,000 limit is breached, there are two types of effect:
+When the claim count for a user reaches 10,000, a red warning about this appears on the Monitoring page of the iManage SPM Administration Console, and also in the server logs.
+When the 10,000 limit is breached, there are three possible types of effect:

 • Impacts in iManage Work as described in Why is there a claims limit?